 Who are the bankers who’ve quit the bulge bracket for top jobs at Chinese conglomerates?
 Here’s a selection.

-HNA International, a subsidiary of Fortune 500 company HNA Group (whose businesses include tourism, industrials, logistics and ecological technologies) appointed Barclays veteran Kwok last month as its chief investment officer.
+HNA International, a subsidiary of Fortune 500 company HNA Group (whose businesses include tourism, industrials, logistics and ecological technologies) appointed Barclays veteran Kwok in April last year as its chief investment officer.
 Kwan was with Barclays in Hong Kong from 2001 to 2016, latterly as co-head of investment banking for Asia Pacific and country manager of Hong Kong.
 He began his career at Goldman Sachs and has held various senior positions in markets and investment banking with Peregrine Fixed Income, TD Securities and Deutsche Bank.

 Evans is still the most well-known banker to join a Chinese corporate.
-He moved back in August 2015, helping to kick start the trend, and he took on arguably the most powerful Chinese corporate job ever occupied by a former bulge-bracket banker: president of Alibaba Group, the world's largest retailer.
+He moved back in August 2015, helping to kick start the trend, and he took on arguably the most powerful Chinese corporate job ever occupied by a former bulge-bracket banker: president of Alibaba Group, the world's largest online retailer.
 Evans was vice chairman of Goldman Sachs, chairman of Goldman Sachs Asia and was a partner in the firm for 20 years.
 He was also a member of the Canadian men’s eights rowing team that won gold at the 1984 Los Angeles Olympics.

-Hong Kong-based Deutsche Bank MD Yau left the firm in February, after a tenure of more than 10 years, to join Heung Kong Financial Group as CEO.
+Hong Kong-based Deutsche Bank MD Yau left the firm in February last year, after a tenure of more than 10 years, to join Heung Kong Financial Group as CEO.
 Heung Kong Financial – part of a wider conglomerate which covers industries from furniture to real estate – specialises in loan financing, funds management and equity investment.
 Yau began his career as an auditor at Arthur Andersen in 1996, before switching to investment banking with BNP Paribas in Hong Kong in 2000.
 He started at Deutsche six years later and his experience includes M&A, capital markets, derivatives and private equity.

 James Mitchell, chief strategy officer at Tencent, China’s largest gaming and social-networking company, was formerly head of communications, media and entertainment research at Goldman Sachs in New York.
 He was with Goldman for 11 years and also worked at the firm in Hong Kong and Sydney.
 Tencent’s president, Martin Lau, also hails from Goldman, although he left the US bank more than 10 years ago.